hashgraph/hedera-hcs-sxc-java/README.md

 To create a thread type
 `new  demo-conversation`

 and wait until two echo messages come back.
 Then type `select demo-conversation`

 To send a message to all participants type any message in the prompt.
 If you send from player 0 then you should expect two echo messages, for each other Player's terminal you should expect one non-echo message.

 ** Verifying a message

 To test proof after the fact you can send a sinble message where the shared key of Player-0 + Player-1 is used; from Player-0's terminal type:
-`send-restricted Player-1 Hello Future`
+`send-restricted Player-1 HelloFuture` (Note: Spaces aren't allowed in these messages)

 and wait until a single echo message arrives; then copy the generated application message id.
 Observe Player-1's terminal to check if the message arrived.